texttechnologylab/textimager-corpus2wiki/README.md

 Requirements: docker and docker-compose need to be installed

 1. Download this repo
-2. Runn installation, configuration and start containers using docker-compose -f stack.yml up --build
+2. Runn installation, configuration and start containers using docker-compose -f stack.yml up (if you want a newly compiled wikidition container, add --build)
 3. Open your browser and go to localhost:8080

 Mediawiki is now set up with the following parameters: